steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 [Fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) means blasting your library with pseudo-randomized input to try to cause crashes.
 Good fuzz testers try to focus on input conditions that matter rather than pure randomness.
 For example, consider a program that takes a 32-bit integer input.
 Values like 0, 1, and -1 are more likely to be coding corner cases than the wasteland between 2 and 4294967294.
 You don't want a fuzz tester spending too much time in the boring middle.

 Notice that each library can have its own [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) sub-project.
 Fuzz testing your libraries as development progresses finds problems early and encourages real error handling.
 Cargo-fuzz will not complain if your library returns errors, but will count all crashes as bugs.
-It doesn't matter if you saw the crash coming with a `panic!()`, it's still a crash.  __You'll need to refactor all crashes as errors returned to the caller__.
-After that tidying up, fuzz testing will find crashes you did _not_ see coming.
+It doesn't matter if you saw the crash coming with a `panic!()`, it's still a crash.  __You'll need to refactor all crashes that result from bad input as errors returned to the caller__.
+After that tidying up, fuzz testing will still find crashes, but these are the interesting cases you did _not_ see coming.

 For Rust, the easiest fuzzing choice is [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).